MalcolmSlaney/python_auditory_toolbox/README.md

 ## Examples: PyTorch
 The following code block demonstrates a feature extraction scheme that involves a 64-channel ERB gammatone filterbank.
+While the Numpy and JAX versions mimic the original Matlab API, the PyTorch version defines a class.
 The output features are shown below.

 ```python
 import torch